 Basic instructions.
 If you are not exempt, complete the Personal Allowances Worksheet below.
-The worksheets on page 2 further adjust your withholding allowances based on itemized deductions, certain credits, adjustments to income, or two-earners/multiple jobs situations.
+The worksheets on page 2 further adjust your withholding allowances based on itemized deductions, certain credits, adjustments to

 Complete all worksheets that apply.
 However, you may claim fewer (or zero) allowances.
 For regular wages, withholding must be based on allowances you claimed and may not be a flat amount or percentage of wages.